pmoustopoulos/department-api/README.md

   used by Java to create excel and pdf reports.
 This application is optional because you will need it only if you want to view or modify the template files.

+### Database Migrations with Flyway

+Before starting the application or running tests, ensure Flyway migrations are executed.
+Flyway manages database schema changes, ensuring consistency:

+- **H2 Migrations**: Used for the main application in the `h2-database` branch.
+Located under `db/migration/h2`.
+- **PostgreSQL Migrations**: For integration tests running against a PostgreSQL environment powered by Testcontainers.
+Located under `db/migration/postgresql`.

 ## Start the application
 ```shell